Abreu winemaker Brad Grimes uses new French oak when aging Cabernet Sauvignon. He says American oak does not make for a good match.

 “American oak has a very different flavour, a sort of green dill component, which just doesn’t match with Cabernet.”

 “Maybe some producers have figured out a way to use a small percentage of American oak to accent the wine in a way that they like … and there is some American oak that has been used with Zinfandel and Syrah, and some other varieties, and may match better with those varieties, but I’ve never tasted a Cabernet out of an American oak barrel that was at all interesting.

 Owned by prominent Napa wine personality David Abreu, Abreu Vineyards produces Cabernet Sauvignons from single-vineyard sites: Madrona Ranch, Cappella, Howell Mountain, and Thorevilos.
 Other Bordeaux varietals are used in small proportions.

-Five wines are produced in extremely small quantities – around 12,000 bottles in total – using meticulous sorting and co-fermentation of grapes.
-Madrona Ranch, Thorevilos, Capella and Howell Mountain are single-vineyard expressions, while Rothwell Hyde is a blend from all sites.
+Five wines are produced in minimal quantities – around 12,000 bottles in total – using meticulous sorting and co-fermentation of grapes.
+Madrona Ranch, Thorevilos, Capella, and Howell Mountain are single-vineyard expressions, while Rothwell Hyde is a blend from all sites.

 The winemaker uses two primary coopers – Taransaud, based in Cognac, and Sylvain, based near St-Emilion.
 He uses two other small cooperages whose barrels “accent” those primary wood sources.

 “We use new oak.
 For me, new oak is very, very pure.
 And the toasting levels that we’re working with, the wine comes out expressing itself in the purest possible way,” Grimes said.